parhamdoustdar/parhamdoustdar.github.io/cv.md

 # Parham Doustdar

-- Tehran, Iran
+- Almere, the Netherlands
-- +98-902-7274-263
+- +31-6-4720-7253
 - parham90@gmail.com
 - http://www.parhamdoustdar.com

-I am a back-end developer that keeps up-to-date with the latest emerging technologies and best practices.
-These include new languages, PHP frameworks, design and architectural patterns, and tools.

-I have always striven to write awesome code, have strong communication with my peers and managers/leaders, and that has resulted in me having lots of steadfast friends everywhere I&#39;ve worked.
-Despite my age and my country, I&#39;ve always tried to reach beyond borders and my dream has been to touch the lives of my fellow humans in a positive way.

-I hope to use my skills to make the world a wonderful place; even better than it already is!
+I'm currently a manager and back-end developer working in Booking.com core infrastructure as part of the team developing [Shipper](https://github.com/bookingcom/shipper).

+At work, I help our team feel better, be more productive and grow.
+I'm a manager since February of 2019, so I have a lot to learn.

+At home, I play the piano, read books on psychology and management, and try out different kinds of food with my wife, Bita.

 ---

 ## Technical Skills

-**Likes:** php, symfony2, application-architecture, agile, extreme-programming, tdd, laravel, phalcon, web-services, go
+**Likes:** Go

-**Dislikes:** html, html5, css, javascript
+**Dislikes:** html, css, javascript, perl, node.js, ruby

 ---

 ## Experience

+**Team Lead & Developer**, Booking.com, *September 2016 – Current*

+- I've been a team lead and member in the deployment team that came up with and created [Shipper](https://github.com/bookingcom/shipper), which is Booking.com's open-source project to make rolling out a multi-cluster application on Kubernetes an enjoyable experience.

+---

-**PHP Programmer**, TENA, *April 2014 – Current*
+**PHP Programmer**, TENA, *April 2014 – July 2016*

 phalcon, phpunit, codeception, vagrant, liquibase, zabbix, mockery, go, java, android, redis, puppet